glaydsonp/my-links/README.md

    `npm run dev` or `yarn dev`
 4. To build the app to run in production mode use:
    `npm run build` or `yarn build`

+---

+# Setting up the links to your stuff

+It's as simple as opening the `links.json` file that is in the root directory and changing up the description, url and/or Font-Awesome Icon reference.